BreakoutMentors/Python-Resources/recursion.md

 - [Triangle numbers](https://codingbat.com/prob/p194781)
 - [Fibonacci numbers](https://codingbat.com/prob/p120015)

-The website is asking for Java code, so instead write your code in your regular Python environment (you don't need the CodingBat website to tell you if it is correct).
+The CodingBat website is asking for Java code, so instead write your code in your regular Python environment (you don't need the CodingBat website to tell you if it is correct).

 ### More Number Patterns